 Testing in accordance with China's national emissions regulations.

 This includes vehicle measurement on the road, route digitization and validation of speed profile, and real-life driving simulation under reproducible conditions.

 Evaluates the levels of carbon dioxide (CO2) from automobile engines.

 Verifies emissions and fuel economy performance for use in CoP documentation.

-Compressed Natural Gas (CNG) and Hydrogen (H2) are strong alternatives to traditional fuels
+Learn how compressed natural gas and hydrogen are emerging as strong alternatives to traditional fuels

-Ensure faster and more accurate safety assessments during vehicle development.
+Ensure faster and more accurate safety assessments already during development.